checkstyle/regression-tool/README.md

 - Regression-tool uses environment variable `M2_HOME` or system property `maven.home` to find the maven binary files.
 You need to specify either `M2_HOME` or `maven.home` in advance.
 You could get the path of maven home by running `mvn -v`.

-> Temporarily, the tool must be run in the same directory as source code.
-This would be fix soon.

 ### Clone

 Just clone this repository to your local.